Firedrake/aikakirja/readme.txt

 If a book is part of multiple series, or has multiple and pseudonymous authors, you're on your own for now.

+=Film index generator

+As for books, but just uses

+film-title
+film-title-sort
+film-date
+film-vt

 =Warning